Harikarthyk/HariKarthyk/README.md

-I am an enthusiastic full-stack developer with a bachelor's degree in Information technology 🎒 and working as a Full stack software developer.
+I am an enthusiastic Full Stack developer with a bachelor's degree in Information technology 🎒.

 🔭 I’m currently Exploring and learning cypress and Jest.